Business

 OpenClaw is an open-source platform for running AI agents that connect to real-world tools and communication channels.
 You give it an LLM (Claude, GPT-4, Llama, or others via OpenRouter), configure skills and plugins, and it becomes an autonomous agent capable of sending emails, managing calendars, writing code, browsing the web, and communicating through Telegram, Slack, Discord, WhatsApp, and more.

 OpenClaw's core strength is its channel-native approach.
 Unlike frameworks that treat messaging as an afterthought, OpenClaw was built around the idea that an AI agent should live where your team already works.
 It handles message routing, conversation threading, file sharing, and multi-modal inputs (text, images, documents) across every major platform.
+Over 150,000 GitHub stars and an active community have made it the default choice for deploying production AI agents.

 • Multi-agent workflows.
 OpenClaw excels at single-agent deployments.
 If you need multiple agents collaborating on a task (researcher, writer, reviewer), frameworks like CrewAI or AutoGen are purpose-built for that pattern.